 While we only present deformation of these soft membranes as a result of increasing the differential pressure across the membrane, many different actuation methods could be utilized.
 For example, the same effect could be achieved by inducing a stress within the membrane.
-Such a stress could be created by a dielectric elastomer actuator to generate a pressure differential across the membrane, as we have demonstrated previously in unreinforced elastomers (Sholl, Moss, Kier and Mohseni 2019).
+Such a stress could be created by a DEA to generate a pressure differential across the membrane, as we have demonstrated previously in unreinforced elastomers (Sholl et al., 2019).
 This pressure could be used as an adhesive force, as in a suction cup, or to pump fluids.
-Additionally, the proposed method of fiber reinforcement is not dependent on the fiber material chosen, so long as it is nearly inextensible in the desired range of actuation forces.
-Enhanced geometric feedback could therefore be provided by replacing the cotton fibers used in this paper with fiber-optic fibers, as used in Galloway, Chen, Templeton, Rife, Godage and Barth (2019).
+In addition, the proposed method of fiber reinforcement is not dependent on the fiber material chosen, so long as it is nearly inextensible in the desired range of actuation forces.
+Enhanced geometric feedback could therefore be provided by replacing the cotton fibers used in this article with fiber-optic fibers, as used in Galloway et al. (2019).

-Since this soft membrane is able to start in a completely flat configuration, stretch to a desired shape, and maintain that shape under a load, it could also be used as an easy-topack solution for vehicle airbags.
+As this soft membrane is able to start in a completely flat configuration, stretch to a desired shape, and maintain that shape under a load, it could also be used as an easy-to-pack solution for vehicle airbags.
 This is especially important for spacecraft applications, where reducing the weight and size of a system can lead to a large reduction in cost.